Prinex/Football-Manager-2K20/README.md

 ### Building and running the project:

-> You can choose to build the project for MinGW Makefiles or an installed version of VS Visual Studio
+> You can choose to build the project for MinGW Makefiles or an installed version of VS Visual Studio.
 >
 > Shell script files have been prodived to build and run the project for you.
 >